 If you haven’t updated your master specs in a while, you might be using outdated information for STD-4B+ horizontal mailboxes.
 It’s important to update your specs to the current STD-4C mailboxes specified by the USPS.

 - STD-4C mailboxes have wider compartments to better accommodate larger pieces of mail; which also translates to needing more wall space.

 - STD-4C mailboxes are more secure than the obsolete STD-4B+ mailboxes.

 - STD-4C mailboxes include package lockers that are seamlessly integrated.
-(Keep in mind you need a minimum of one for every 10 mailboxes to meet USPS requirements, but we recommend 1 in 6 to meet increasing package shipping demands.)
+(Keep in mind you need a minimum of one for every 5 mailboxes to meet USPS requirements, as of July 2020.)